Understanding temperament to enhance children’s learning and development

 Shy and Cautious

-Coretta the Cautious is often shy and slow to warm-up.
+Coretta is often shy and slow to warm-up.
 She is low in approach, which means her first reaction is to withdrawal from new or stressful situations.
 She also demonstrates high negative reactivity, and will let you know when she is not pleased with a situation.

 Social and Eager to Try